mbianchidev/github-actions-demo/README.md

 Now you can check the actions tab and see if the piepline works!

-Now let's see something slightly more complex: [Example #2](https://github.com/mbianchidev/klab-cli/pull/232)
+Let's see something slightly more complex in this open source repo: [Example #2](https://github.com/mbianchidev/klab-cli/pull/232)